catenax-ng/product-knowledge/docs/development-view/modules.md

 ### API Gateway

 This approach offers users a unified and technically abstract view for querying and manipulating data across a range of disparate sources.
 As such, it can be used to create virtualized and integrated views of data in memory rather than executing data movement and physically storing integrated views.

+### AAS->KA Bridge

+Special form of virtualization component which denormalizes/flattens & caches the often hierarchical information (Shells, Submodels, Submodel Elements) stored in backend AAS servers in order to make it accessible for ad-hoc querying.

+See [AAS Bridge](aas/bridge.md) for a more detailed explanation.

 ## Binding Layer